 If change is explained and communicated well, there is no reason to think your older workers will be any more problematic due to their age.

+Older workers can bring a huge amount of useful experience to your business, so you shouldn’t fear a higher average age among your workforce.
 If you’d like help with recruiting, and in particular older workers, do get in touch.